aws-samples/amazon-mq-fifo-starter-kit/README.md

 1. This will generate a jar file with name **amazon-mq-fifo-starter-kit-1.0.jar**
 1. Provision Amazon MQ Broker using [CF_Template_AmazonMQBroker.yaml](./src/main/resources/cloudformation-scripts/CF_Template_AmazonMQBroker.yaml)

-   **Note:** To make the set up easy for PoC, you can provision the broker in a public subnet with a security group that has inbound access from your Laptop / EC2 instance.
+   **Note:** To make the set up easy, you can provision the broker in a public subnet with a security group that has inbound access from your Laptop / EC2 instance.
  For production deployments, check the following resources:

    - [Using Amazon MQ Securely](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/using-amazon-mq-securely.html).